Key West, Hemingway, and Sunsets

 In just under fifteen minutes, we were lying on the bed talking about the day passed and about all good moments during our short vacation, ending tomorrow.
 We talked about our upcoming child.
 I’ve touched my wife’s belly, and the baby moved inside.
 There is no better feeling for the soon-to-be-father than to feel your baby inside your wife’s belly.
 The baby reacts to your touches with moving around and kicking.
 The baby already lives its own life, and we don’t know what he will look like yet or what kind of person he will become, but we both love him already very much.
 We both know that we cannot wait to see our child being born, making us happy parents, and completing our small family.
 I hope one day, when the baby grows up to be old enough to understand, the three of us will be watching sunsets across the ocean somewhere in the world and enjoying them as the two of us did today.

-One thought on “Key West, Hemingway, and Sunsets
+8 thoughts on “Key West, Hemingway, and Sunsets

 Leave a Reply